Snorkies are crossbreed dogs – they have one Miniature Schnauzer parent, and one Yorkshire Terrier parent.

-The good news is, because the most common health problems of Schnauzers and Yorkies don’t overlap, they are are more likely to be mitigated than exacerbated in the Yorkshire Terrier Schnauzer mix.
+The good news is, because the most common health problems of Schnauzers and Yorkies don’t overlap, they are more likely to be mitigated rather than exacerbated in the Yorkshire Terrier Schnauzer mix.

 Many genetic illnesses depend on inheriting the faulty genes that cause them from both parents.

-Good breeders make sure both parents have a complete veterinary check up before they mate, and will share all the result of that with you.
+Good breeders make sure both parents have a complete veterinary check up before they mate, and will share all the results with you.

 So the best way to find a healthy Snorkie puppy, is to find a reputable breeder.

 Since designer breeds aren’t recognized by the AKC, getting a Snorkie can be tricky.
 However, there are many kennels and breeders out there who want to find perfect homes for their pups!

 Though appearance is something to consider when finding “your” Snorkie, remember to ask the breeder about any health conditions that the parents have had.
 This can tell you a lot about the health of their puppies.

 It might not drive you away, but if you don’t have the time or money to care for a dog who may have hereditary problems, that’s understandable.

 Dogs are meant to bring us joy, but it’s our responsibility as owners to make sure they receive the care that they need!

 Where to Avoid